EU undergraduate funding

 Student Finance for EU nationals

-The rules for EU nationals changed following the UK's departure from the EU.
-What funding you may be eligible from Student Finance will depend on how long you have been living in the UK and whether you have protected rights under the EU withdrawal agreement.
+Entitlement to Student Finance for EU nationals will depend on how long you have been living in the UK and on whether you have protected rights under the EU withdrawal agreements.

-Gov.uk have published guidance for EU students considering study in the UK.
-The information below provides a summary of the changes and details on funding that may be available.
+Gov.uk have a useful guide for EU students considering study in the UK.
+The information below covers general eligibility and funding available for those funded by Student Finance England.

 Continuing students

-These changes will not affect you if you started your course on or before 31 July 2021 (the 2020/21 academic year).
-If you were assessed as eligible under the rules in place at that time, you remain eligible under those rules for the duration of your course.
-If you undertake a separate follow-on course, the new rules will apply to the new course.
+If you started your course on or before 31 July 2021 (the 2020/21 academic year) and were assessed as eligible under the rules in place at that time, you remain eligible under those rules for the duration of your course.
+If you undertake a new course or separate follow-on course, new rules will apply.

 New students

-If you were not living in the UK by 31 December 2020 you may find that you are unable to apply to the EU Settlement Scheme.
-In such cases you will need to apply for a visa.
+If you are unable to apply to the EU Settlement Scheme (EUSS) you will need to apply for a visa.

 For further information see immigration permissions, deadlines and new requirements.